valory-xyz/open-autonomy/docs/application_deployment.md

-# Valory Application Deployment
+# Agent Service Deployment

 Tooling has been provided to allow for the automatic generation of deployments via deployment specifications.

-Valory application deployments can be built on the fly.
+Agent service deployments can be built on the fly.

 ## Generate deployment configuration